openstack/kayobe/doc/source/multiple-environments.rst

 -------------------

 In the Wallaby release, Kolla configuration was independent in each environment.

-As of the Xena release, the following files support combining the environment-specific and shared configuration file content:
+The Xena release supported combining environment-specific and shared configuration file content for the following subset of the files:

 * ``kolla/config/bifrost/bifrost.yml``
 * ``kolla/config/bifrost/dib.yml``